 Wearable fitness technology — key statistics for 2020

-- According to a recent report by IDTechEx, the wearable technology market was worth over $50 billion in 2019.
+- According to a recent report, the wearable technology market was worth over $50 billion in 2019.
 This means that the market doubled in size since 2014.

-- Research study by Allied Market Research claims that by 2023, the market for global fitness trackers will reach $62.128 million, growing at the CAGR of 19.6%.
+- Another research study claims that by 2023, the market for global fitness trackers will reach $62.128 million, growing at the CAGR of 19.6%.

-- According to Statista, the revenue from the top 10 fitness and healthcare apps increased by 61% last year to reach a smashing $327 million globally.
+- The revenue from the top 10 fitness and healthcare apps increased by 61% last year to reach a smashing $327 million globally.
 Moreover, the number of fitness app users is expected to surpass 353 million by 2022.

 - Note that health and fitness apps show the highest retention rate across all of the app categories.
-In fact, according to Flurry, 96% of users use only one health and fitness app.
+In fact, 96% of users use only one health and fitness app.
 This means that once they start using it, they easily become dedicated to it.

 - 90% of American consumers said that they are currently using a wearable fitness tracker.